Diary of Robert Russell Walker, 1941-1945 - Part 4

 16 Chaps now smoking Potatoe leaves, Brindgel, Paw Paw also cherry tree leaves.
 Rumours of parties to Singapore etc.

-19 Very wet & cold weather for the last days temp down to 76o Invitation to lines for Xmas
+19 Very wet & cold weather for the last few days temp down to 76o Invitation to lines for Xmas

 21 Word of party of 300 to Singapore 100 2/26 with Reg Swartz.
-Taking films at gaol - Sentences.
-Broadcast for Xmas.
-Presents of bees then sending a plate next morning for honey.
+Taking films at gaol - Internees.

 23 Very wet for days now.
 1 Gal rum issued to Kranji Camp.